pimcore/personalized-product-search/doc/AccessESIndex.md

 ```php
 $esClient = ClientBuilder::create()->build();
 ```
 The client can then execute querys with different methods (i.e. create, count, delete, get,...).
-What such queries can look like is already documented [here](home/How to create an Elasticsearch order index in Kibana).
+What such queries can look like is documented in the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/indices-create-index.html).
 Below is short sample code to show how to retrieve a document with id _$someId_ from index _index_name_.
 The name of the Order Index is _``order_segments``_.

 ```php
 $params = [